Coppell, Texas: 2020 census

+2019 American Community Survey

-According to a 2019 estimate, the median income for a household in the city was $122,340, and for a family was $141,867.
+As of the 2019 American Community Survey 5-year estimates, the median income for a household in the city was $122,340, and for a family was $141,867.
 Males had a median income of $87,484 versus $46,038 for females.
 The per capita income for the city was $41,645.
 About 2.1% of families and 2.6% of the population were below the poverty line, including 3.7% of those under age 18 and 2.3% of those age 65 or over.

 Economy

 Coppell's economy relies largely on its proximity to DFW Airport, which is directly to its southwest and accessible by several highways and surface routes.
 As such, many corporations have shipping and distribution facilities in a large commercial zone comprising the southwestern section of the city, among them Amazon, Avaya, Nokia, IBM, The Container Store, Uline and Mohawk Industries.
 Fortune 1000 financial services and mortgage firm Mr. Cooper is headquartered in the Cypress Waters development, a neighboring exclave of the city of Dallas.
 In March 2010, Samsung opened a new cell-phone manufacturing and distribution facility in the city.
 Anime distributor Funimation (now known as Crunchyroll) moved to the new Cypress Waters development on Olympus Boulevard in late 2021.